 Duties may vary depending on the needs of the senator or representative, but typically will include:

 In the fall of 1999 Dorman Blaine, a 1961 civil engineering graduate, made a generous gift to the Bagley College of Engineering to establish and support the Congressional Fellowship Program.
-Earnings from Blaine’s endowment pay for partial support of the Fellow’s expenses and additional funds are provided from other gifts to the Bagley College.
+Earnings from Blaine’s endowment pay for partial support of the Fellow’s expenses and additional funds are provided from other donors and gifts to the Bagley College.
 These funds cover: